So High (Jay Sean song): Promotion

 On 8 October 2012, Jay tweeted via his Official Twitter account "Yo peeps!
 I'll be premiering my brand new single, "So High" on XFactor in Australia on 16 October!!! @Thexfactor_au #xfactorau #YMCMB".

 Release

 The song was first released via iTunes in Australian, New Zealand & Japan Market on 17 October 2012 as an EP.
 The EP included 4 tracks plus 1 unreleased bonus track.

 Music video

 The video for the song first premiered on the Jay Sean's Vevo account on 5 October 2012.
 The video's length is 3 minutes 58 seconds.

 Synopsis

 The video opens with Jay escaping from a rope that ties him to a chair.
 The scenes then show what happens to him earlier and who ties him up.
-Clad in a black suit, Jay is mesmerized by a sexy lady (played by Arielle Reitsma) he meets at a party.
+Clad in a black suit, Jay is mesmerized by a sexy lady he meets at a party.
 After they get together, they make out on a chair afloat a pool, before the blonde beauty ties him up to the chair and leaves him alone.